GE and BD Requirement Area Outcomes

 Analyze: Identify diverse perspectives to explore and examine social and behavioral phenomena; and

-Apply: Apply discipline-relevant and scientific theories and methods to make inferences about or applications to sical and behavioral phenomena at personal, instututional, or cultural levels.
+Apply: Apply discipline-relevant and scientific theories and methods to make inferences about or applications to social and behavioral phenomena at personal, institutional, or cultural levels.

 BD Requirement Area Learning Outcomes